vr-bits/Unity-Style-Guide/README.md

 Once the assets are ready for use, an artist simply has to move the assets into the project specific folder.
 This is essentially 'promoting' the assets from experimental to production.

-<a name="levels"></a>
+<a name="Scenes"></a>
-### 2.4 All [Scene](#terms-level-map) Files Belong In A Folder Called Levels
+### 2.4 All [Scene](#terms-level-map) Files Belong In A Folder Called Scenes
-Level files are incredibly special and it is common for every project to have its own map naming system, especially if they work with sub-levels or streaming levels.
-No matter what system of map organization is in place for the specific project, all levels should belong in `Assets/ProjectNameName/Levels`.
+Scenes files are incredibly special and it is common for every project to have its own map naming system, especially if they work with sub-Scenes or streaming Scenes.
+No matter what system of map organization is in place for the specific project, all Scenes should belong in `Assets/ProjectNameName/Scenes`.

 Being able to tell someone to open a specific map without having to explain where it is is a great time saver and general 'quality of life' improvement.
-It is common for levels to be within sub-folders of `Levels`, such as `Levels/Campaign1/` or `Levels/Arenas`, but the most important thing here is that they all exist within `Assets/ProjectNameName/Levels`.
+It is common for Scenes to be within sub-folders of `Scenes`, such as `Scenes/Campaign1/` or `Scenes/Arenas`, but the most important thing here is that they all exist within `Assets/ProjectNameName/Scenes`.

 This also simplifies the job of cooking for engineers.
-Wrangling levels for a build process can be extremely frustrating if they have to dig through arbitrary folders for them.
-If a team's levels are all in one place, it is much harder to accidentally not cook a map in a build.
+Wrangling Scenes for a build process can be extremely frustrating if they have to dig through arbitrary folders for them.
+If a team's Scenes are all in one place, it is much harder to accidentally not cook a map in a build.
 It also simplifies lighting build scripts as well QA processes.

 <a name="2.5"></a>
 <a name="structure-ownership"></a>